ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S5B-docker-07-dockerize-to-do-app-on-python-flask/README.md

 # Hands-on Docker-07: Dockerize To-Do Web API Developed in Python Flask

-Purpose of the this hands-on training is to dockerize a Python Flask application with Dockerfile and Docker compose.
+The purpose of this hands-on training is to dockerize a Python Flask application with Dockerfile and Docker Compose.

 ## Learning Outcomes

 At the end of this hands-on training, students will be able to;

-- build Docker images.
+- Build Docker images.

-- configure Docker Compose to run the Python Flask app.
+- Configure Docker Compose to run the Python Flask app.

 ## Outline

 - Part 1 - Launch a Docker Machine Instance and Connect with SSH

-- Part 2 - Configuring Multi Containers (Python Flask App and MySQL) with Docker Compose
+- Part 2 - Configuring Multi-Containers (Python Flask App and MySQL) with Docker Compose

 ## Part 1 - Launch a Docker Machine Instance and Connect with SSH